The charming Southern state of Florida boasts an abundance of natural beauty, including the best natural freshwater springs.

 6. Silver Glen Springs

 Silver Glen is known as an archeological site.
-If you look close enough you may be able to spy some fossilized snail shells underneath the canopy of oak rrees.
-To fully enjoy the whole park, arrive early to ensure entry and enjoy as much time here as you possibly can.
+If you look close enough, you may be able to spy some fossilized snail shells underneath the canopy of oak trees.

 - Address: 5656 E Silver Springs Blvd, Silver Springs